patrickbucher/openbsdjourney/content/basic-package-management.md

 To figure out which _uninstalled_ package provides a file, see the section about `pkg_locatedb` and `pkg_mklocatedb` further below.

-Find a package by providing a substring of their name:
+Find a package by providing a substring of its name:

     $ pkg_info -Q elix